Will this activity help my teen get in college?

 What activity does your teen enjoy?
 How does your teen determine their extracurricular activities?

 During this time of year as teens are getting more involved in school activities, a question that many students and parents raise is whether it’s best to be more “well-rounded.”
-The term “well-rounded” refers to a student who has experiences in a range of varied activities.
+The term “well rounded student” refers to someone who has experiences in a range of varied activities.
 “Should I(my teen) be “well rounded” often translates to ‘”Will this help me(my teen) get into college?”
 The concept of “well–rounded “ was born in hindsight from a 1980’s myth of how students got accepted to most selective colleges.

 My question back to them is “What’s your goal?”
-It’s not meant to be a smart-alecky response but the emphasis on every aspect of the college admissions process is the student. colgate campus
+It’s not meant to be a smart-alecky response but the emphasis on every aspect of the college admissions process is the student. well rounded student, Colgate Campus

 My recent e-newsletter shared what colleges today want and many parents were abuzz about what this means for their college-bound teen.
 Colleges want engaged, curious learners.
 This new revelation can be unsettling because it’s the opposite of “well-rounded”.